 The bag smells more perique than Virginia.
 It’s a nice sharp spicy tangy pungent fermented Virginia Perique aroma .
 I had to rub this out completely or else it was hard to pack.
 Came in a mostly rubbed out cake format with bits and pieces or spare parts.

 Smoking this one blind.
 Meaning I didn’t read what it was beforehand.
 Bready, dark semi sweetness, lots of dried fruit and spice without tingling my mouth.
 A little tart and citrus on the way back end.
 It feels like a heavy perique vaper blend.
-It’s easy going for a vaper and the retrohale doesn’t sting.
-Notes of stewed fruit on the retrohale and it’s quite nice.
-Didn’t bite, no bad aftertaste, strength seems to be medium and I’m sensitive to nicotine.
+Notes of stewed fruit on the retrohale and it’s quite nice although a bit spicy.
+Didn’t bite, slight aftertaste that lingered, strength seems to be medium maybe a step past it.
 When confirming I was correct this is a perique forward vaper blend.
 It’s nice and not overwhelming.
 It’s not a complicated blend, almost boring.
 It’s easy going for a heavy perique blend and I’ll happily smoke the rest of this.
 2.5 stars.

 Individual reviews are the opinion(s) of the